 Practically speaking, when a player claims a draw under the fifty move rule, they are happy with their decision.
 FIDE amended some rules in 2014, which eliminated the possibilities of a “never ending” game.

-An example is the match played between Filipowicz and Smederevac in Polanica, Zdroj (1966), which was declared a draw on the 70th move without either player having captured any pieces.
+An example is a match played between Filipowicz and Smederevac in Polanica, Zdroj (1966), which was declared a draw on the 70th move without either player having captured any pieces.

 [From mobile, open the pgn to view the full game]